DaHarris/uber/README.md

 # what else

 There is always more I could get done.
 I could provide multiple API keys to users depending on how many projects they had.
 I would provide ratings for food trucks.
+I would have spent time making the design completely responsive.
 I would spend more time making the pullout look better.
 I would eat at each one of the food trucks (for research purposes).

 # me!
 (Daniel Harris)